akri16/Gleak/README.md

     - [x] Connect to RTD
     - [ ] Register for push notification
     - [ ] Change threshold from app (Optional)
-- [ ] Server
+- [x] Server
-  - [ ] Create cloud function to send push notification when RTD value changes from low -> high
+  - [x] Create a backend to send push notification when RTD value changes from low -> high
 - [ ] Build Android App (Optional)